HLA-G: Function

-In the Human Body

 HLA-G is a major immune checkpoint, meaning it downregulates the immune system's response.
 Soluble HLA-G can be found in the saliva, ascitic fluid, plasma, thymus, seminal plasma, cerebrospinal fluid, and in first and second term placentas.
 Membrane-bound HLA-G is predominantly found on trophoblast cells in the placenta, but it is also found in the thymus, cornea, erythroblasts, and mesenchymal stem cells.
 It can be upregulated in cancers.
 Peptides are connected to HLA-G by the peptide loading complex in the endoplasmic reticulum.

 Pregnancy

 HLA-G plays a role in immune tolerance in pregnancy, being expressed in the placenta by extravillous trophoblast cells (EVT), while the classical MHC class I genes (HLA-A and HLA-B) are not.
 As HLA-G was first identified in placenta samples, many studies have evaluated its role in pregnancy disorders, such as preeclampsia and recurrent pregnancy loss.
 Its downregulation is related to HLA-A and -B downregulation results in protection from cytotoxic T cell responses, but would in theory result in a missing self response by natural killer cells.
 HLA-G is a ligand for natural killer (NK) cell inhibitory receptor KIR2DL4, and therefore expression of this HLA by the trophoblast defends it against NK cell-mediated death.

-However, a large family with several members bearing only "null" HLA-G alleles has been found.
-None of these homozygous subjects have pregnancy or birth difficulties; nor do they present immunodeficiencies, autoimmune diseases, or tumors.
-It is striking that this "null" allele (HLA-G*01:05N), while it is quite frequent in some populations, like in Iranians, it is almost absent in some Amerindian populations.
-Also, some higher primates do not show all MHC-G isoforms.
-In addition, Cercopithecinae middle-sized Old World monkeys do not bear full MHC-G molecules since all of these monkeys present stop codons at MHC-G DNA.
-All of these anomalies must be studied.

 The presence of soluble HLA-G (sHLA-G) in embryos is associated with better pregnancy rates.
 In order to optimize pregnancy rates, there is significant evidence that a morphological scoring system is the best strategy for the selection of embryos.
 However, presence of soluble HLA-G might be considered as a second parameter if a choice has to be made between embryos of morphologically equal quality.